 The festival is held annually at the Punta Gorda Historical Building at 118 Sullivan St in downtown Punta Gorda, FL.
 This area is right next to a waterfront hotel and has plenty of parking.
 There's also beautiful restaurants, shops, waterfront parks, and downtown venues to check out.

 Saturday's events begin at noon and continues with more film screenings and filmmaker discussions.
 Films range in topic but are all very entertaining and thought-provoking.
 Some highlights include two animated shorts, a documentary about Red Tide in Florida, and a Tribute to the Veterans Saturday Evening at 7pm.
-There will be a dinner break at 5pm, and doors will reopen at 6:30pm with the Veterans Tribute and prime time movie starting starting at 7pm.
-There will be prize giveaways, including movie posters and memorabilia; Q+As with filmmakers; stories about a Battle of the Bulge Veteran, and plenty of opportunity for audience participation.
+Twelve films total with four filmmakers scheduled to do Q+As with the audience, including animated filmmaker, Brett Boesch; Executive Producers of Red Tide in Florida, Kimberly Resch and Brian Ross; and Military Veteran Filmmakers, John Secor and Eddie Caccoila.
+The first segment runs from 1-4pm.
+Then there will be a dinner break at 5pm, and doors will reopen at 6:30pm with the Veterans Tribute and prime time movie starting starting at 7pm.
+There will be prize giveaways, including movie posters and memorabilia; Q+As with filmmakers; stories about a Battle of the Bulge Veteran and other Veterans' stories, a music tribute, color guard ceremony, and plenty of opportunity for audience participation.
 The awards ceremony will start Sunday evening at 7pm and run until approx. 9pm.
-Winning films (voted by the audience on Saturday night) will be shown and presented awards.
+Winning films (voted by the audience on Saturday) will be shown and presented awards.

 Films are of various genres and have powerful stories to tell.
 They have been narrowed down from hundreds of films throughout the world by our staff of professional filmmakers.
 They are chosen because they are technically sound, thought-provoking, and powerfully entertaining.
 You will have a great time, learn about film, and meet some great people in the community.
 You will also get to vote on your favorite films in each category who will be awarded Sunday during the awards ceremony, and have the opportunity to provide valuable feedback to our filmmakers.